FREE TRAINING SESSIONS

 SESSION NOTES

-Today’s gymnastics option is a collection of handstand and muscle-up drills.
+Today’s gymnastics option is a collection of straight arm and bent arm strength.

 RECOVERY FLOW